 |Join Nairaland / LOGIN! / Trending / Recent / New|

-Prices became stable in the domestic and international markets for LPG in the immediately preceding week.
+Prices have shown a slight rise in the international and domestic markets for LPG in the immediately preceding week .

 Key Developments in Nigeria's LPG Market

-• Regional disparities within the country continue to widen.
+• Regional disparities in the retail prices of LPG within the country continue to persist.

 Regional disparity in the prices of LPG across the country has been a regular feature of the Nigerian LPG market.
-This gap has widened this week..
 Though the South-south geopolitical zone hosts the great majority of depots in the country due to its proximity to the ocean, prices have been highest in the region.

 Outlook: Coming Weeks